2024 Thematic Discussions on the Implementation of All International Drug Policy Commitments, Following-up to the 2019 Ministerial Declaration

 Additionally, we recognize that detection technologies used by harm reduction professionals should differ from those employed by law enforcement, as the illicit market will continue to find new ways to circumvent detection.
 I look forward to collaborating with all of you on these critical issues.
 Thank you.

 France: I truly appreciate this morning’s session, which was rich in setting the scene and describing the complex landscape we face.
-It reaffirmed the need for collective action to strengthen our efforts against COVID-19 and counter narcotrafficking.
+It reaffirmed the need for collective action to strengthen our efforts against narcotrafficking.
 I align with the statement made by the distinguished representative of Europe and would like to make a few additional remarks.
 First, my delegation is particularly concerned about recent shifts in drug trends, such as the rise in synthetic drugs, the increased use of ketamine, and poly-drug consumption in Europe.
 There is an urgent need for multidisciplinary treatment approaches for drug and opioid users.
 As a first reaction to the morning panelists, I would like to support what the representative of Interpol mentioned, specifically the need to enhance cooperation and intelligence sharing on the latest trends in the drug sector.
 Data is crucial—without reliable data, authorities will struggle to effectively target, disrupt, and dismantle networks.
 Without real, actionable data, we won’t make progress.
 Second, human rights must remain at the heart of all our policies against the illegal drug trade.
 In response to the Mexican analysis, I want to underline that the impact of drug use on our citizens’ health, including mental health, is a growing concern.
 The transmission rates of HIV, hepatitis, and other diseases associated with drug abuse remain high due to the persistent inefficiencies in health services and treatment.
 France has long been committed to supporting equitable access to healthcare for people worldwide, including through contributions to the Global Fund to Fight HIV/AIDS, Tuberculosis, and Malaria, as well as UNITAID and UNAIDS.
 We must collectively reinforce our focus on prevention, particularly for children and teenagers, as well as for women and vulnerable populations.
 Harm reduction measures targeting women must also be prioritized.
 I also join Brazil in highlighting another pressing challenge: the environmental impact of the drug trade, including drug manufacturing, production, trafficking, and consumption.
 The global environmental toll, such as air, water, and soil pollution, as well as deforestation, must be better understood.
 This calls for innovative approaches and solutions that address both environmental and health concerns.
 I would like to thank the UNODC for chairing this morning’s panel and for raising awareness of this critical issue.
 The risks caused by drugs are serious and ever-evolving.
 We must confront them while upholding our respect for human rights and adhering to international drug control conventions.
 As a member of the Commission on Narcotic Drugs, France remains committed to engaging with the UNODC and all its partners.

 Japan: The trafficking of synthetic drugs is an escalating threat to health, security, and socio-economic stability.
 The increased potency and high mortality rates have exacerbated this threat, creating a formidable challenge.
 Japan has been closely monitoring this issue, particularly in Southeast Asia, where the synthetic drug market has expanded significantly.
 The Golden Triangle has been recognized as a major production hub in Southeast Asia, but now synthetic drug production has spread to neighboring countries, creating numerous scattered sites.
 This expansion of the drug trade has introduced complex challenges for detection and monitoring.
 In response, Japan advocates for a balanced international approach that addresses both the supply and demand sides of this crisis.
 We have valuable tools at our disposal, including frameworks for information sharing, which connect our efforts.
 Japan also believes we can directly benefit from global initiatives, such as the U.S.-led Global Coalition, which promotes robust solutions to address synthetic drug threats.
 For these efforts to succeed, it is essential that we move forward in a unified way.
 We recognize that the crisis can only be addressed through collective action.
 Thank you.